The Importance of Date Nights for Parents Who Homeschool

 We decided to write D&M Weekend (for Dennis & Michelle) on three of the weekends for the summer.
 That way, if someone asked us to do something on one of those dates, we could honestly say that we already had something planned rather than seeing an “open” weekend where we had hoped to spend time together.

-Before the month begins, take a look at your schedule and pick a night, or a Saturday afternoon, when you will spend some time alone with your spouse.
+Before the month begins, look at your schedule and pick a night, or a Saturday afternoon, when you will spend some time alone with your spouse.
 Write it down and plan around it.

 This is the best way to ensure that it will actually happen.